Xenores/pdf-balloon-app/README.md

 	Updated text box logic.
 Now text box size in app is similar to that in saved pdf.
 	Added a 'How to Use' guide at the bottom of the screen

+v1.8.3
+	Expanded remubering logic to pure alphabet bubbles.
+So if you delete balloon c, all balloons d,e,f… shift back.

 Note:
 	The size of bubble is linked to the zoom level.
 A Text Size = 30 bubble at zoom 400% will be a little smaller than Text Size = 30 bubble at zoom 200%.